-Since this year we didn’t have much snow, I decided to grab some artificial snow spray and decorate my house.
-So, I start spraying my windows and drawing stars and other Christmas motifs such as slays, a tiny Santa, Rudolph and so on.
+Due to the lack of snow this year, I decided to decorate my house with artificial snow spray.
+So, I started spraying my windows and drawing stars and other Christmas motifs such as slays, a tiny Santa, Rudolph and so on.
 Like this wasn’t enough, my son decided to draw on the driveway.
-It’s all fun and games until you want to remove the artificial snow.
-If you were naughty, like us, you may want to check our fake snow removal method.
+Artificial snow is all fun and games until you want to remove it.
+Here is what you need to do:

-2. The next move is to soak the paper towel in 1 tablespoon of window cleaner and rub the soaked paper towel against the stained windows or mirrors.
-Use circular motions when rubbing and apply pressure for 30 seconds.
-Repeat this process until the stains are completely gone.
-It shouldn’t take long.
+2. The next step is to soak the paper towel in one tablespoon of window cleaner and rub it against stained windows or mirrors.
+Apply pressure for 30 seconds while rubbing in circular motions.
+You will need to repeat this process until all stains have been removed.
+The process shouldn’t take long.

-3. Another quick way to remove fake snow from windows is to mix 2 tablespoons of mild dish soap to 1 gallon of hot water and use it to wash up the windows.
-Since there wasn’t too much snow on Christmas this year and you’ve decided to snow-up the sidewalk, then you can use the 1 gallon soapy water and concrete brush to remove the fake snow off the pavement.
+3. Another quick way to remove fake snow from windows is to mix 2 tablespoons of mild dish soap with 1 gallon of hot water.
+Use this mix to wash the windows.
+Since there wasn’t too much snow on Christmas this year and you’ve decided to snow-up the sidewalk, I used soapy water and a concrete brush to remove the fake snow off the pavement.

-Be careful not to inhale the flocking as you remove it.
-You may want to cover your mouth and nose with a mask.
+As you remove the flocking, take care not to inhale it.
+It may be a smart idea to cover your mouth and nose with a mask.